 The minimum coursework requirement for the PhD is 54 credit hours.
 Portions of this requirement are often satisfied by credit awarded for academic work completed in fulfilling requirements for the MA degree with thesis.

-Students with an MA in Latin American Studies from Tulane may transfer up to 30 credits of relevant work from their MA program, while students transferring from other departments at Tulane or other universities may transfer no more than 12 hours of relevant work (see Transfer Credit below).
+Students with an MA in Latin American Studies from Tulane may transfer up to 30 credits of relevant work from their MA program, while students transferring from other departments at Tulane or applying with graduate credit from other universities may transfer no more than 12 hours of relevant work.

 General requirements for the PhD degree are:

-The Graduate Studies Resource Guide offers detailed information on PhD concentrations, language requirements, transfers of credit, examinations, dissertations, teaching assistantships and service.
-Consult the guide here, or on the Graduate Studies Resources page.
+The Graduate Student Handbook offers detailed information on PhD concentrations, language requirements, transfers of credit, examinations, dissertations, teaching assistantships and service.
+Consult the Handbook on the Graduate Student Resources page.